wild-north/jpg2pdf/README_EN.md

 # JPG to PDF Converter

-Simple and fast Node.js script for converting JPG images to a single PDF file.
+Simple and fast Node.js application for converting JPG images to PDF with web interface.

 ## 📋 Description

+This application provides two ways to work:
+1. **Web Interface** - convenient drag-n-drop interface with ability to reorder pages
-This script scans the `input` folder for JPG files and creates a single PDF file from all found images.
-Pages in the PDF are added in alphabetical order by file names.
+2. **CLI Script** - scans the `input` folder for JPG files and creates a single PDF file

 ## 🚀 Quick Start